walton5511/wikiwikihk/docs/information/sp-cards/swordsman.md

 ### Death Reaper
 ---
-The Death Reaper is the 7th specialist card of the archer which you can obtain through exchanging 50x Laurena's Gemstone at Lilith in Port Alveus Square.
+The Death Reaper is the 7th specialist card of the Swordsman which you can obtain through exchanging 50x Laurena's Gemstone at Lilith in Port Alveus Square.

 ![](/img/sps/swordsman/s-07-00.png)
 <font color='ff5722'>Movement Speed +2</font><br/>